dhruv-soni-agritech/multisensor-crop-classification-jhansi/README.md

 2. **Feature engineering** — spectral indices computed per sensor, including **NDVI**, **EVI**, **LSWI**, **NDWI**, **NBR**, and **SAVI**, plus Sentinel-1 VV, VH, and VV/VH ratio.
 3. **Feature stacking** — single-date features (near peak growth stage) versus temporal features stacked across 4–6 acquisition dates spanning the Rabi season, capturing the full phenological trajectory from sowing to senescence.
 4. **Fusion** — feature-level (early) fusion of Sentinel-1 and Sentinel-2 by concatenating cloud-masked optical bands/indices with SAR backscatter layers.
-5. **Classification** — Random Forest, CART, Gradient Tree Boosting, and SVM (RBF kernel, hyperparameters tuned via 5-fold cross-validation), trained and validated on the ground truth points.
+5. **Classification** —  Random Forest, CART, Gradient Tree Boosting, and SVM (RBF kernel, hyperparameters tuned via 5-fold cross-validation), trained and validated on the ground truth points using a 70/30 stratified train-validation split, applied uniformly across all sensor-algorithm combinations.
 6. **Accuracy assessment** — Overall Accuracy and Cohen's Kappa Coefficient computed from the confusion matrix for each of the 40 sensor-algorithm-temporal combinations.

 All feature extraction and classification was implemented in the **Google Earth Engine** JavaScript API.
 The full implementation is not published in this repository pending academic publication; it is available on request.